 NOTE: Discrepancies in information on resumes submitted to or through the career services office, which are either found by career services staff or brought to their attention, will be investigated as possible Ethics Code violations.

 All employers participating in the Fall Recruiting Program OCIs have indicated their required academic hiring criteria, i.e., top 10% of class, law review, technical background, etc. In order to preference a particular employer, you must fall within the employer's required class rank and other required hiring criteria.
 Employers expect that we match their exact hiring criteria when scheduling.
 Therefore, if an employer requires Top 15% and you are ranked at 16%, unfortunately, you may not bid for an interview with that employer.

 We do strongly encourage employers to consider other students who fall within 10% points of their hiring criteria.
 Students who do not meet the required hiring criteria for certain employers but who are within 10% of the employer's "required" class rank should prepare a list of those employers.
 This list should include your name, GPA and class rank at the top of the page, and you should list those employers you are interested in submitting a resume to but fall just outside of the hiring criteria (within 10%).
-You must submit this list to the Career Services Office by noon on Thursday, August 1st.
-Our office will forward employers the resumes of these students who are within 10% of the hiring criteria.
+You must submit this list to the Career Services Office by noon on Thursday, July 31st.
+Our office will forward employers the resumes of these students who are within 10% of the required hiring criteria.